LAWRENCE A. STRID

 *Co-counsel for plaintiff in Baker v.
 Rotex (LASC # SWC 72093), a plaintiff products liability case involving a negligently designed “cherry-picker” man lift that caused catastrophic head injuries that settled on a structured basis with multiple defendants for a present value package worth $1,010,000.00.

 * Trial counsel for the plaintiff in Twedt v.
 Tutton Insurance Services (OCSC# 774812), an insurance agent malpractice case that resulted in a $300,000.00 jury verdict.

 * Plaintiff’s Counsel in an auto collision case (Orange County Superior Court action # 30- 2015-00826663-CU-PA- CJC), wherein the primary injury was a post-concussion syndrome which rendered the Plaintiff unable to return to work as a high school teacher.
 The diagnosis was based solely on the Plaintiff’s medical history and subjective complaints.
-Total settlement three days prior to trial was $1,000,000.00.
+The total settlement three days prior to the trial was $1,000,000.00.

-He has authored and had published in various legal books and journals the following peer-reviewed articles:
+He has authored and published in various legal books and journals the following peer-reviewed articles:

 Landlord Beware!
 The Wrongful Eviction Case, OCTLA “The Gavel”, Winter 2009.